CodeChrisB/bookless/README.md

 - Create a Folder Syp anywhere you want

-- Right click in the empty folder and click 'Git Bash here'
+- Right click in the empty Syp folder and click 'Git Bash here'

 - git clone https://github.com/CodeChrisB/BooklessDocs

+- now you have a folder called BooklessDocs

 - Change something to any file.

-- now you have a folder called BooklessDocs
+(Write your name into the .md file)

 - cd BooklessDocs